walterdejong/synctool/doc/chapter4.md

   The time argument is a string like "1h" or "1h30m".
 When it is "yes", there is no timeout, and it will persist indefinitely until the master is stopped or terminated with `dsh -O stop` or `dsh -O exit`.
-  Note that OpenSSH supports "`ControlPersist=no`", but synctool does not.
+  Note that OpenSSH supports `ControlPersist=no`, but synctool does not.
   It can be set to `none` to call `ssh` without `-o ControlPersist` option.
   The default timeout is 1 hour.
 This parameter only has effect for OpenSSH version 5.6 and later.